MartinMuzatko/UI-Wrench/README.md

 ![UI Wrench](http://i.imgur.com/JdNg5EXs.jpg "UI Wrench") UI-Wrench
 =========

-Do you know about all the stress of overwriting variable after variable, just to find out that your framework of choice comes with a ****load of variables, but don't use them where you need them?
+Do you know about all the stress of overwriting variable after variable, just to find out that your framework of choice comes with a ****load of variables, but doesn't use them where you *really* need them?
-Even worse: You have to redefine classes and overwrite attributes (if possible) to even out the mistakes of the creator of the framework of your choice.
+*Even worse:* You have to redefine classes and overwrite attributes _(if possible)_ to even out the mistakes of the creator of the framework of your choice.

 Ever needed a few tools that just doesn't mess around with your style?

 Want something that adapts to your way of creating websites?

 Well, I realized that no existing solution will serve me well, and neither does this one.
 But it became easier and way less mind-devastating to create my own tools and build only on a few handpicked ones.